rajasekhar1404/Oracle/Oracle_documentation.md

 END;
 /
 ```
-- Rowcount - it is used to count the number of rows affected by an action.
+- Rowcount: it is used to count the number of rows affected by an action.
 ```
 DECLARE
 cnt INT(5);